Defining Agile Marketing

 While some marketers understand agile marketing to mean “no planning” this is not the intent.
 The Agile Marketing Manifesto talks about “Responding To Change” over “Following The Plan”.
 Another way to look at it as “Flexible” or “Continuous” Planning vs “Rigid Static Planning”.

 Planning in Agile Marketing happens at two levels.

-One is planning what to work on and what we can commit to deliver for a certain timebox – be it day, week, quarter or year.
+One is planning what to work on and what we can commit to delivering for a certain timebox – be it a day, week, quarter or year.
 Let’s call this cadence-driven planning.

 The other is focused on a certain marketing campaign/play – planning the strategy, vision, tactics, rollout plan for that campaign/play.
 Let’s call this content-focused planning.

 Sometimes most content-focused planning happens during cadence-driven planning but that’s not a must.
 It might make more sense to do the content-focused planning just in time as we start a campaign/play and not at the beginning of the quarter.